 Expanding Your Reach

-Since the church has never been a building, and the ministry goes beyond a Sunday, what is your church doing to expand your reach?
+Since the church has never been a building, and the ministry goes beyond a Sunday, what is your church doing to expand its reach?
 What does your mission look like in your local community or outside the constraints of geography?
 How do you see God working through your church to reach those who have never set foot in one of your buildings?
 How can technology help?

-The Gift Of Technology In Church
+The Gift of Technology in Church

 Technology is a gift churches have been given, and they should utilize it to reach people, care for them, and disciple them.
 Changing your methods doesn’t mean changing your theology.
 Methods, forms, and technology will continue to change.
 How much more could God do through your church if you took advantage of new or existing technology, viewing it as a gift He has given to call more people to Himself?